Fully chaotic conservative models for some torus homeomorphisms: Introduction

 Note that Theorem A, in addition to presenting dynamical consequences for homeomorphisms of $\T^2$, has a direct consequence for the study of the realization of rotation sets in the form of the following corollary:

-\begin{corolario} A convex compact subset of $\R^2$ with nonempty interior is realized as the rotation set of an homeomorphism of $\T^2$ if an only if it is also realized as the rotation set of an area-preserving homeomorphism of $\T^2$. \end{corolario} In particular, this holds for the closed unit disk.
+\begin{corolario} A convex compact subset of $\R^2$ with nonempty interior is realized as the rotation set of a homeomorphism of $\T^2$ if {and} only if it is also realized as the rotation set of an area-preserving homeomorphism of $\T^2$. \end{corolario} In particular, this holds for the closed unit disk.

+{It is not known if the same result as the corollary holds when the compact convex set has empty interior. {Indeed, even the question of which line segments can be realized as the rotation set of a torus homeomorphism (tackled by the Franks-Misiurewicz conjecture in \cite{franksmisiurewicz}) is not completely settled.
+For instance, it is not known whether there exists an example in which the rotation set is a line segment with rational slope and no bi-rational points.
+On the other hand, it is known that a line segment with irrational slope and a bi-rational point in its relative interior, is not realized as the rotation set of any torus homeomorphism (\cite{lecalveztalforcing}).}